-- 5.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting. - 5.3 The board of the joint organisation may, if it thinks fit, transact any of its business at a meeting at which representatives (or some representatives) participate by telephone or other electronic means, but only if any representative who speaks on a matter before the meeting can be heard by the other representatives.
+- 5.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting, unless permitted to attend the meeting by audio-visual link under this code. - if it thinks fit, transact any of its business at a meeting at which representatives (or some representatives) participate by telephone or other electronic means, but only if any representative who speaks on a matter before the meeting can be heard by the other representatives.
 For the purposes of a meeting held in accordance with this clause, the chairperson and each other voting representative on the board have the same voting rights as they have at an ordinary meeting of the board.

-Note: Clause 5.3 reflects clause 397G of the Regulation.
+Note: Clause 5.3 reflects section 397G of the Regulation.
 Joint organisations may adopt clause 5.3 and omit clause 5.2.
 Councils must not adopt clause 5.3.

 5.4 Where a councillor is unable to attend one or more ordinary meetings of the council, the councillor should request that the council grant them a leave of absence from those meetings.
 This clause does not prevent a councillor from making an apology if they are unable to attend a meeting.
-However the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this code and the Act.
+However, the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this code and the Act.